Detroit Diesel Series 60 Engine Spotlight

 In this day and age, it’s pretty rare to find a brand new fuel injector for a heavy duty diesel engine.
 That’s because they can be remanufactured so well.
 This means the average customer pays less for just as good of quality.
 This particular remanufactured injector has the essentials completely replaced, with a brand new tip and solenoid on every injector.
 You’ll get the proper fuel delivery for maximum performance.

 Highway and Heavy Parts is fully committed to the success of our customers.
-If you have any outstanding questions about the Series 60, or parts for your Detroit engine, please give us a call at (844) 215-3406.
+If you have any other questions about the Series 60, or parts for your Detroit engine, please give our ASE Certified Technicians a call at 844-304-7688.
+Or, you can request a quote online.